PathwayCommons/guide/_workflows/pathway_enrichment_ii/visualize.md

 #### 1. Load files

-Time to tell Enrichment Map where all of our data is via the ‘User Input’ panel (Figure 6).
+Time to tell Enrichment Map where all of our data is via the 'Control Panel' (Figure 6).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_6 }}){: .img-responsive}